About MJKO

 History

-MJKO was co-founded by Ibrahim and Miranda Kamal in 2010 to share the life skills they learned through boxing.
-Miranda is a survivor of sexual assault as a teen and rediscovered her strength as a competitive boxer.
-Ibrahim, grew up in one of Toronto’s priority neighborhoods and went on to become an eight-time National Boxing Champion.
-Both Miranda and Ibrahim know firsthand how sport can change one’s life for the better.
+Ibrahim and Miranda Kamal co-founded MJKO to share the life skills they learned through boxing.
+Miranda is a survivor of sexual assault as a teen who rediscovered her strength as a competitive boxer before hanging up the gloves and becoming one of Canada’s most qualified boxing coaches.
+Ibrahim grew up in one of Toronto’s priority neighbourhoods.
+He became an eight-time Canadian National Boxing Champion, a professional boxer, an Ontario Boxing Hall of Fame Inductee, and one of Canada’s top coaches.
+Miranda and Ibrahim are Chartered Professional Coaches with Coaches Canada and know firsthand how sports can change one’s life for the better.

 Core Values